peasant98/peasant98/README.md

 ## Yo!

-I'm Matt (司马修/司馬修), and I'm a software engineer at Microsoft and robotics researcher.
+I'm Matt (司马修), and I'm a software engineer at Microsoft and robotics researcher.

 - :robot: I’m previous worked in the [HIRO](https://hiro-group.ronc.one) group as an undergraduate researcher, advised by Professor Alessandro Roncone.
 I previously was a software engineer intern at Microsoft.
 I'm also a researcher in the [SBS](https://www.colorado.edu/lab/sbs) lab.
 - 🌱 I do research on enabling close proximity human robot interaction via robotic skin, GANs for energy modeling, and HRL+robotics.